 Kabir has been awarded the inaugural "Diversity Fellowship" by the American Bar Association, Section of International Law.
 He also serves on the Chartered Institute of Arbitrator Young Members Steering Committee.

 Kabir sits on the Advisory Committee for Government Law College’s Arbitration Cell, Mumbai and the Harvard International Arbitration Law Students Association (HIALSA).

 Kabir also sits as an arbitrator and mediator.
-Kabir is admitted to the American Arbitration Association (AAA), Panel of Arbitrators, admitted to the International Institute for Conflict Prevention and Resolution (CPR), Panel of Distinguished Neutrals, and is also listed on the LCIA, the LCIA Mauritius’ Neutrals Database, and the USCIB Panel of Arbitrators.
+Kabir is admitted to the American Arbitration Association (AAA): Panel of Arbitrators, International Institute for Conflict Prevention and Resolution (CPR): Panel of Distinguished Neutrals, SIAC's Panel of Arbitrators and is also listed on the LCIA, the LCIA Mauritius’ Neutrals Database, and the USCIB Panel of Arbitrators.
 He was named as a “Future Leader” in international arbitration by Who’s Who Legal (2017).